Quantum algorithms to detect ODMR-active defects for quantum sensing applications: Quantum algorithms

 \textbf{State preparation:} Evaluating the ISC rate proxies requires preparing the states $\ket{E_{1,S,M}}$---this is also the main challenge in evaluating the ISC rates classically.
 Although it is relatively straightforward to prepare a state within a given spin sector, ensuring that the prepared state overlaps only with the desired energy eigenstate or window of interest is challenging.
 Without proper control, high-energy states within the Hilbert space may introduce unwanted contributions to the ISC rates, contaminating the rate comparison.

 This challenge is analogous to the ground state preparation problem, where inaccuracies in the classical determination of the ground state can compromise the accurate evaluation of its energy.
 For the evolution-proxy algorithm, we first prepare a state with broad support on the spectrum using the dipole operator.
 Subsequently, we selectively project out undesired high-energy components.
-More specifically, we propose the following initial state preparation protocol \begin{enumerate} \item Classically compute the approximate ground state $\ket{\psi_{0,S,M}}$ using advanced classical simulation methods such as density-matrix renormalization group (DMRG). \item Apply the dipole operator $\bm{D}$ to it. \item Implement the state $\bm{D} \ket{\psi_{0,S,M}}$ in the quantum register, using for example the sum-of-Slaters technique \cite{fomichev2024initial}. \item Leverage quantum projective techniques, specifically low-resolution quantum phase estimation (called coarse QPE in the following \cite{fomichev2024initial}), to dampen or eliminate undesired high-energy components from the state.
-The desired energy window can be determined using the optical response simulations.
-The algorithm for obtaining optical response is presented in \cref{ssec:opt_response}. \end{enumerate} The implementation of coarse QPE for state filtering is the most cost-intensive step of the state preparation procedure.
-Here, we choose to apply coarse QPE with a single output qubit, and argue that is sufficient to flag whether we have successfully projected the initial state into a low-energy subspace.
-The unitary used by coarse QPE is a step of Hamiltonian evolution, which we implement via Trotter product formulas, to be described shortly.
+More specifically, we propose the following initial state preparation protocol \begin{enumerate} \item Classically compute the approximate ground state $\ket{\psi_{0,S,M}}$ using advanced classical simulation methods such as density-matrix renormalization group (DMRG). \item Apply the dipole operator $\bm{D}$ to it. \item Implement the state $\bm{D} \ket{\psi_{0,S,M}}$ in the quantum register, using for example the sum-of-Slaters technique \cite{fomichev2024initial}. \item Leverage quantum projective techniques to project in the desired low energy window.
+To synthesize these projectors we could use a combination of quantum phase estimation with the median lemma to heavily suppress the probability of mis-classification~\cite{nagaj2009fast}.
+However, we find it more straightforward and cost-effective to leverage (generalized) quantum signal processing~\cite{motlagh2024generalized,berry2024doubling,dong2022ground}, approximating a Heaviside function. \end{enumerate} The implementation of QSP is the most cost-intensive step of the state preparation procedure.
+It will require approximating a Heaviside function with a polynomial of degree inversely proportional to the sharpness of the transition, as a proportion of the total energy window.
+In this paper, we analyze implementing each step of Hamiltonian evolution via Trotter formulas, described below.